Ephraim Greenblatt

-and is considered a leading disciple of Rav Moshe Feinstein.
+and is considered a leading disciple of Moshe Feinstein.

 Biography

 Greenblatt was born in Jerusalem in 1932 to Rabbi Avraham Baruch and Aliza Greenblatt, the oldest of eleven children.
 His grandfathers were Yitzchak Greenblatt and Chanoch Birenstock.
-The former was from Brisk and the latter from Lodz.
-During his youth in Israel he was member of the Jewish paramilitary organization Irgun.
+The former was from Brisk and the latter from Łódź.
+During his youth in Israel he was member of the Jewish paramilitary organization Lehi.

-Poverty, being the oldest of 11 children, and a suggestion from his paternal grandfather brought him to America and Moshe Feinstein's Mesivtha Tifereth Jerusalem (MTJ);
+Poverty, being the oldest of 11 children, and a suggestion from his paternal grandfather brought him to America and Moshe Feinstein's Mesivtha Tifereth Jerusalem;

 Greenblatt is considered a Talmid Muvhak of Rav Feinstein.

 During this time he also concurrently served as rabbi of a small congregation.